The World's End (film): Plot

-Gary King, an immature 40-year-old alcoholic, decides to recapture his youth by contacting and inviting boyhood friends Oliver Chamberlain, Peter Page, Steven Prince, and Andrew Knightley, to complete the "Golden Mile", a pub crawl encompassing 12 pubs in their hometown of Newton Haven.
-The group attempted the crawl as teens in 1990, but fell short and did not reach the final pub, The World's End.
-Andy, now a teetotaller due to a drunk driving incident years before involving himself and Gary, reluctantly agrees to join after Gary lies about his mother dying.
+Gary King, an immature 40-year-old alcoholic, decides to recapture his youth by inviting boyhood friends Oliver Chamberlain, Peter Page, Steven Prince, and Andrew Knightley to complete the "Golden Mile", a pub crawl encompassing 12 pubs in their hometown of Newton Haven.
+The group attempted the crawl as teens in 1990, but did not reach the final pub, The World's End.
+Andy is now a teetotaller due to a 1997 drunk driving accident while taking Gary to the hospital after the latter suffered a drug overdose.
+He reluctantly agrees to join after Gary lies about his mother dying.

 The group encounters Oliver's sister, Sam, who Gary and Steven fought over in school.
-In the fourth pub, Gary goes to the toilet and gets into a fight with a teenager.
+In the fourth pub, after getting told by the others that he needs to 'grow up', an angry Gary goes to the toilet and gets into a fight with a teenager.
 He knocks his head off, exposing him as an android.
 Gary's friends encounter several other androids and fight them off.
 They realize androids, which they dub "Blanks", have taken over the town.

 Gary urges continuing the pub crawl to avoid suspicion.
 They bump into Sam once more, and she, Gary, and Steven fight Blank versions of Sam's childhood friends, known as the "twins".
-Sam tags along, and Steven is told by Basil, a local conspiracy theorist who has not yet been replaced by a Blank, that the Blanks are trying to build a galactic conglomerate, and that any humans refusing will be replaced with identical simulants.
-The Blanks attempt to convince the humans to join their assimilation.
+Sam tags along, and Steven is told by Basil, a local conspiracy theorist who has not yet been replaced by a Blank, that the Blanks are trying to build a galactic conglomerate, and that any humans refusing will be replaced with identical Blanks.
+The Blanks attempt to convince the humans to surrender.
 Unwilling to lose their humanity and, finding out that both Oliver and their old school teacher, Mr. Shepherd, have been replaced, the group fights a bar full of Blanks.

 Gary lets Sam escape Newton Haven; Pete is captured after attacking the Blank that has replaced his childhood bully; and, when Andy and Steven try to escape, Gary ditches them to finish the Golden Mile alone.
 Andy and Steven pursue Gary, as does the rest of Newton Haven, as Steven is captured.